jcwang587/cgcnn2/cgcnn2/pretrained_models/README.md

 ## Before using pre-trained models

-- CGCNN models (and machine learning models in general) can only generalize to crystals from the same ditribution as training data.
-It is adviced to check **Data Ref.** before using pre-trained models.
+- CGCNN models (and machine learning models in general) can only generalize to crystals from the same distribution as training data.
+It is advised to check **Data Ref.** before using pre-trained models.
 For instance, Materials Project uses [ICSD](https://icsd.fiz-karlsruhe.de/search/index.xhtml;jsessionid=E3291AF7E25ED34B31B9AD5A9CBF80A1) structures as input, which includes experimentally synthesized crystal structures.
 Significant errors can be expected if a CGCNN model trained on Materials Project is used to predict the properties of imaginary, thermadynamically unstable crystals.
 - CGCNN models have prediction errors.
-It is adviced to check **Model Ref.** to understand their accuracy before using pre-trained models.
+It is advised to check **Model Ref.** to understand their accuracy before using pre-trained models.

 ## How to cite